Advanced approval

 1 | Sales | $21,000 |

 Two of the approvers in the approval group have the required permissions and approval limits to approve this line: Esther Henderson (who can approve Sales lines for up to $25,000) and Otis Falls (who can approve Sales and/or Production lines for up to $40,000).
-As Esther Henderson has the lower approval limit of the two, she's identified as the first approver, and once she has approved the line, the invoice is sent to Otis Falls for final four-eye approval.
+As Esther has the lower approval limit of the two, she's identified as the first approver.
+When Esther has approved the line, the invoice is sent to Otis.

-In this scenario, you selected Invoice Full Amount when you set up four-eye approval, meaning that at least two approvers must approve the total amount of each invoice.
+In this scenario, Invoice Full Amount was selected when four-eye approval was enabled and set up.
+Therefore, at least two approvers must approve the total amount of each invoice.

 Line no. | Department | Amount |